 8. Eucalyptus Essential Oil Candles

 Eucalyptus oil is a commonly used essential oil in aromatherapy.
-Eucalyptus oil has a very refreshing scent that cools you down from daily stress.
+Eucalyptus oil has a very refreshing scent that cools you down.
 It has an energizing aroma that boosts your energy and mood.
-Eucalyptus oil helps in dealing with congestion.
-Hence, eucalyptus essential oil candles can also be used during colds and coughs.

 9. Sweet Orange Essential Oil Candles

 Sweet orange oil has a subtle aroma that refreshes your soul.
 The sweet orange essential oil candle scent can lighten up your mood and can cheer you up if you are having a rough day.

 Grapefruit oil has a great citrusy smell that makes this oil appropriate for being used in making scented candles.
 Grapefruit oil is considered to be a mood booster as it has soothing and comforting properties.

 11. Vanilla Oil Candles

 Scented candles with essential oils Vanilla essential oil is known for its sweet scent.
 Vanilla oil has relaxing properties and can calm your mind and body.

 Marjoram oil is also known for calming and relaxing the mind and body, and the candle prepared from marjoram oil is appropriate to burn after a tiring day at school or work.